North East Sussex

 • Brecknock Arms Bayham Road Bells Yew Green TN3 9BJ Telephone(01892) 750237

 A ten minute walk from Frant railway station, the Brecknock is a traditional country pub on a crossroads in the village centre.
-It is family run and a warm welcome and good service are assured.
-Usually at least three Harvey’s cask ales and traditional pub meals, including their renowned Sunday roasts, are available.
-In the garden there is a large out-building used for special events and the September beer festival, while a converted building in the car park serves as a TV and games room.
+Usually at least two Harvey's cask ales and traditional pub meals are available.
+Family run with a warm welcome and good service are assured.
+A large out-building in the garden is used for the September beer festival and special events and a converted build at the front serves as a TV and games room.

 • Cross in Hand